rust-lang-ja/ac-library-rs/README.md

 ## Progress

-Out first milestone is 2020/09/20, ACL contest planed.
+Our first milestone is 2020/09/20, when the first ACL contest is planned.
 We aim to implement the same toolset as original ACL(C++) on the day.

 We are trying to implement with the same files by referring to the original ACL's hpp.